-Consisting of four separate precision components, Wordingham Technologies uses CNC turning to manufacture a nanopositioning isolator mechanical assembly.
+Consisting of four separate precision optomechanics components, Wordingham Technologies uses CNC turning to manufacture a nanopositioning isolator mechanical assembly.
 The nanopositioning isolator is used within leveling test equipment.
 Each of the four components, a post support leg, post support plug, height adjustment nut, and height adjustment post, is machined, via CNC turning, on a MORI SEIKI SL150 machine.
 Various materials are used, including aluminum, 360 brass, 12L14 CRS, and 303 stainless steel.
 Each component has unique features, varying in length, diameter, angle, and thread.
-CNC turning tolerances are held to ±.002″, ± 1°, true position of ø.005″, a .002″ total runout, and flatness of .002″.
+CNC turning tolerances are held to ±.002″, ± 1°, the true position of ø.005″, a .002″ total runout, and flatness of .002″.

-Once each component of the nanopositioning isolator has been machined, the post support leg is finished with a black powder coating, and the height adjustment nut receives a bright finish electroless nickel coating.
+Once each component of the nanopositioning isolator has been machined, the post-support leg is finished with a black powder coating, and the height adjustment nut receives a bright finish electroless nickel coating.
 We are capable of achieving a surface finish as fine as 16 RMS, which is produced in the required areas.
 Finally, the assembly process is completed in-house at our facility.
 In-process testing is performed throughout, according to Work Instruction WW 14.3-2, and detail is determined by the Quality Supervisor.